Coffee - the best of Saigon's cafes - review by Rusty Compass

 Bang Khuang Cafe

-A long time sentimental favourite - we love the space here and have been coming here for nearly 10 years.
+A long time sentimental favourite - we love the space here and have been coming here for well over a decade.
 These guys were among the first to open a cool cafe in an old apartment block.
 The owner, Doan, hails from the coffee producing region around Ban Me Thuot in Vietnam's central highlands.
 Her coffee comes from the family farm.
-The flavour is closer to that of traditional Vietnamese coffee rather than the more international flavours of other specialty coffee houses.
+This is traditional Vietnamese coffee rather than the more international flavours of other specialty coffee houses.

 Address: Upstairs - 9 Thai Van Lung, District 1, Ho Chi Minh City